HOW TO

 Trigger a Fruiting Bag

-1. Sterilize: Sterilize your area, tools and fruiting bag.
-Be sure to sanitize with 70% Alcohol.
+- Sterilize: Sterilize your area, tools, and fruiting bag with 70% alcohol.